Tuesday, October 25, 2011

 A ride gone wrong

 Today was destined to be a day of adventure.
 I didn't know that when the jingle of the dog collars as they shook off the night's sleep woke me at the usual 6:30.
 Really it was quite a normal morning.
-Slippers, glasses, phone in hand, heading down the stairs with my two mutts to give them their bowls, first her (Katie, the one in the snow photo), then him (Gravy, the one in the puddle).
+Slippers, glasses, phone in hand, heading down the stairs with my two mutts to give them their bowls, first Katie, then Gravy.
 Coffee and lunches were made with much the same perfunctory motions as they always are.
-Save that I drew a little hand on a post-it note and stuck it to my husband's burrito so he wouldn't hold it upside down, and made sure he had a piece of fruit.
-Lo sneaking up on me and poking me, even though she does it every morning, gave me that extra jolt again, and getting a kiss from Gary before he headed out for the day completed my morning.
-The worms were all over the gravel as we go to the car, they curl and writhe after the rain, some have drowned in puddles.
+The worms were all over the gravel as Loren and I walked to the car, curling and writhing after the rain, some stretched long as they move.